|

 blindnesscan be healed and transformed.

-But please lets understand right from the beginning that
+lets understand right from the beginning that

 spiritual-psychological healing is hard work.
 It requires discipline.
 Its

 tedious.
 Its often frightening.
-And it points
+It requires

 |